dcccc/Plane_Wave_DFT/README.md

 ```

-The first line of input text is the wavefunction cutoff energy parameter, the default value is 15.0 Hatree.
+The first line of input text is the wavefunction cutoff energy parameter, the default value is 15.0 Hartree.
 If this line is omitted, the default value 15 Hartree will be used.

-The second line is the number of states you want to calculate, if the parameter is 0, not setted, or the value is smaller then the half of the total electron number, an integer of no samller than half of the total electrons number will be used.
+The second line is the number of states you want to calculate. if the parameter is 0, not set, or the value is smaller than the half of the total electron number, an integer of no smaller than half of the total electrons number will be used.

-4th to 6th line is the box lattice, and unit is Bohr
+4th to 6th line is the box lattice parameter, and unit is Bohr

-8th to end line is the atom symbols and their fraction coordinates
+8th to final line are the atom symbols and corresponding fraction coordinates

-When the input file is ready, we can ennter the source directory and run the calculation
+When the input file is ready, we can enter into the source directory and run the calculation

 ```bash
 python pwdft.py CH4.txt